Book Reviews

 Patricia S. Lemer, M.Ed., LPC, says, “Carol has updated her guidebook to help a new generation of caregivers and educators discover and understand what could be a missing piece of their children’s complicated puzzle….
 Even if you already have [an earlier version], you need this one, too.”
 Click to read the review (on the website of Epidemic Answers at www.epidemicanswers.org).

 Lelanie Brewer, of Sensory Integration Education, says, “Overall, it is great to see this old favourite book updated with new terminology and I cannot recommend it enough to anyone who has an involvement with an individual with Sensory Processing differences.”
-Read her review of the 3rd edition of The Out-of-Sync Child: Recognizing and Coping with Sensory Processing Differences.
+Read her review.

 (2021) A fun way to get kids moving!